lucianoengdev/Investimentos_x_Acidentes/README.md

 - keep the original `km` column untouched;
 - create a new corrected kilometer column;
-- use the corrected kilometer column only for spatial charts and hotspot analysis;
+- use the correct adjusted kilometer column;
 - document the correction before drawing conclusions.

 This matters because hotspot analysis can be misleading if the road sequence is interpreted directly from the raw kilometer values.